Most Reverend Jeffrey M. Monforton

 Bishop Monforton concluded his six-year term as Sacred Heart's rector on May 5, 2012.
 He served as pastor of St. Andrew Parish in Rochester, Michigan for only two short months before being named as the fifth Bishop of Steubenville.

 On July 3, 2012 Monsignor Monforton was named as the fifth Bishop of Steubenville.
 He was ordained and installed as bishop on September 10, 2012.

-Since his appointment as Bishop of Steubenville, he has been appointed to the Board of Governors of the Pontifical North American College in Rome, November 2012, and November 2015, as a member of the development committee of the PNAC.
-Bishop Monforton also serves on the United States Conference of Bishops subcommittee on Aid to the Church in Central and Eastern Europe, also November 2012.
-He serves on the Board of Regents and the Priestly Formation Board at St. Vincent Seminary in Latrobe, PA, as well as Episcopal Moderator to the Diocesan Information Systems Conference (DISC), 2017.
+Since his appointment as Bishop of Steubenville, he has been a member of the Board of Governors of the Pontifical North American College in Rome since November 2012, and since November 2015, a member of the Development Committee of the PNAC.
+Bishop Monforton also serves on the United States Conference of Bishops Subcommittee on Aid to the Church in Central and Eastern Europe, also November 2012.
+Since 2013, he serves on the Board of Regents and the Priestly Formation Board at St. Vincent Seminary in Latrobe, PA, as well as Episcopal Moderator to the Diocesan Information Systems Conference (DISC), 2017.
 Bishop Monforton was awarded on May 10, 2014 with an honorary doctorate in Sacred Theology from Franciscan University of Steubenville

 Bishop Monforton is an adjunct faculty member at Franciscan University of Steubenville and is a regular presenter on three different Catholic radio stations heard throughout the Ohio Valley and pens a monthly article started in 2012 entitled, “Ask the Bishop” in the diocesan newspaper, The Steubenville Register.
 The bishop also is on Twitter and Instagram, and blogs on certain occasions